jonseymour/sudoku/README.md

 exhausted.

 ##INPUT
-Puzzles formatted according to PUZZLE FORMAT are read from stdin.
+One or more puzzles formatted according to PUZZLE FORMAT are read from stdin.

 ##PUZZLE FORMAT
-Puzzles are formatted as 9 lines of 9 characters each (excluding the line ending).
+Puzzles are formatted as 9 lines of 9 characters each or as a single line of 81 characters (lengths exclude the line ending in both cases).
+Positive numbers are used for clues; a period (.) or zero (0) is used to indicate a missing clue.

-Numbers are used for clues.
-Period is used to indicate an absent clue.
+Blank lines or lines beginning with a leading comment indicator ('#') are ignored.

 For example, examples/puzzle.txt: